wintercms/wn-redirect-plugin/README.md

 ## Questions?
 Need help?

-If you have any question about how to use this plugin, please don't hesitate to contact us via the Winter CMS discord.
+If you have any question about how to use this plugin, please don't hesitate to contact us via the Winter CMS [Discord](https://discord.gg/D5MFSPH6Ux).
 We're happy to help you.